 These stories are powerful because they reflect our stories.
 How we navigate our world.
 How our internal narratives and stories are challenged.
 How we all know deep down that there are moments in life when we must give up control, when we must look at our challenges and fears straight on and allow our emotional and physical discomfort to wash over us so that we can construct a better and more profound, sensitive and nuanced account of reality that leads to personal and emotional growth.

 So, to recap, we are storytelling animals; constructing, promoting and expressing stories is in our primordial DNA.
 We think in terms of story and all the information we ingest and comprehend as ‘true’ fits within an overarching framework or narrative structure that we have created to make sense of our reality as we incessantly seek control and the affirmation that we are right and everybody else is wrong.
 The implications of this natural proclivity are immense, nay stupendous.
-The stories that we tell ourselves about reality and the narrative models we create, impact every single aspect of how we think, how we relate to and ask questions about our world.
+The stories that we tell ourselves about reality and the narrative models we create, impact every single aspect of how we think and how we relate to and ask questions about our world.
 It impacts what we value in life, how we feel and what gives our lives ultimate purpose.
 Indeed, Professor Marilyn Naidoo writes that “the modern ‘crisis of meaning’ is a crisis of narrative”.
 No story is ever innocent.
 There is no such thing as a ‘neutral’ story.
 As human beings we are “addicted to meaning”.
 All of us, whether consciously or subconsciously, construct a story about our lives that keeps us going.
 Our stories feature profoundly bold assumptions about the nature of reality and what constitutes “good” and “evil”.
 From the Fundamentalist Christian to the “I’m not religious”, from the Islamic Extremist to the Secular Buddhist, from the Scientologist to the “meh, I just try to be a good person and get by”.

 Perhaps the clearest and most pronounced example of how story provides the basis for framing our fundamental existence is most expertly elucidated by religion.
 Indeed, author and editor Jonathan Gottschall writes that “religion is the ultimate expression of story’s dominion over our minds”.
 Religion provides the supreme story.
 The ultimate narrative within which we can process and explore all of the information and experiences that we come across as we live our lives.
 The reason why religion is not going away anytime soon is because it helps to saturate our story lusting brains with archetypes, myth and deep-seated explorations of the human condition.
 Religion is the piece of paper upon which our lives are the words.